ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

         ??? success "Answer"
-            The calculation will not run because it needs to know how to set the number of electrons in each spin channels.
+            The calculation will not run because it needs to know how to set the number of electrons with each spin.
             ```
             %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
                 Error in routine iosys (1):